Fiona Campbell MA

 Independently, Frankey’s passion for leather and its inherent qualities lead her to traditional handsewn shoe making and its use of English oak bark tanned leather.
 In 2017, she was awarded both a QEST scholarship and the Heritage Craft Association trainee award to continue her footwear training.

-Frankey teaches saddle stitch evening and short classes at the Carréducker Shoe & Leather School
+Frankey is a visiting lecturer at the Carréducker Shoe & Leather School